peymanbateni/simple-cnaps/README.md

 # Improved Few-Shot Visual Classification

 **This code base is an implicit fork of [https://github.com/plai-group/simple-cnaps](https://github.com/plai-group/simple-cnaps).
 Please refer to that repository for the most up-to-date code.
 We will try to sync that repository with the one here as much as possible, but there will be latencies as the PLAI-Group repository is directly maintained, and my personal copy here is not.
+Also, if you would like to ask any questions or reach out regarding any of the papers, please email me directly at peyman.bateni@hotmail.com (my cs.ubc.ca may have expired by the time you are emailing as I have graduated!).

 This repository contains source codes for the following papers: